Predicting Choice from Information Costs: Knowing Costs Only: An Impossibility Result

-The proposition's argument is based on the above-mentioned geometric relationship between SCRs and their rationalizing utilities: because $\scr$ being $\ut$-rationalizable is equivalent to $\ut$ being a subgradient of $\cost$ at $\scr$, the SCR $\scr$ is rationalizable if and only if the set of all such subgradients
+The above condition has a geometric interpretation: $\scr$ being $\ut$-rationalizable is equivalent to $\ut$ being a subgradient of $\cost$ at $\scr$.
+It follows $\scr$ is rationalizable if and only if the set of all such subgradients

 also known as $\cost$'s \textbf{subdifferential} at $\scr$, is nonempty.
-The proposition then follows from classic results in convex analysis.
-For Part (i), we observe $\cost$ is the convex conjugate of a continuous convex function, and so one can apply a dual version of the Br{\o}ndsted-Rockafellar theorem \citep{brondsted1965subdifferentiability}.
-For Part (ii), we note that whenever $\Omega$ is finite, one can view $\SCR$ as a subset of finite dimensional Euclidean space, enabling us to appeal to results assuring subdifferentiability on the interior of a convex function's domain \citep[e.g., Theorem 23.4 in][]{rockafellar1970convex}.
+The proposition then follows from observing that $\cost$ is the convex conjugate of a continuous convex function, and so one can apply a dual version of the Br{\o}ndsted-Rockafellar theorem \citep{brondsted1965subdifferentiability}.